biancabuzea200/chronicle-foundry-template/README.md

 Based on the env.example - create or update an .env file in the root directory of your project.
 Below you can find each env variable explained:

-    SEPOLIA_RPC_URL - RPC node http endpoint used by Forge PRIVATE_KEY - private key of an account used for deployment and interaction with the smart contracts.
+    SEPOLIA_RPC_URL - http RPC node endpoint used by Forge.
+    PRIVATE_KEY - private key of an account used for deployment and interaction with the smart contracts.
 When using Anvil, a set of private keys for local usage is provided.
 Use one of these for local development.
-    ETHERSCAN_API_KEY - API key for Etherscan, used for contract verification
+    ETHERSCAN_API_KEY - API key for Etherscan, used for contract verification.

-## Export the environment variables
+## Load the environment variables from .env file

 ```shell
 $ source .env